Kiwari-Labs/besu-blueprint/docs/stateful-precompiled-contract.md

 - Outside the Runtime Environment: Traditional smart contracts, written in `Solidity` or `Vyper` and executed in the `EVM` for other blockchain also often limited by `gas` costs and computational overhead.
 Precompiled contracts offer a way to execute computationally intensive tasks more efficiently because they are directly implemented in the client software, bypassing some of the overhead imposed by the `EVM` or `Virtual Machine` layer.
 Some operations, such as cryptographic functions, heavy and high precision arithmetic operation or large-scale data processing, are computationally expensive (require high `gas`/transaction fee) or slow when implemented in smart contracts can't executed under network `blocktime` frame.
 A precompiled contract allows these operations to be handled natively by the client in a more efficient programming language (e.g., C++, Rust, Go, or Other).
 - State Management: By incorporating stateful logic into the precompiled contract, developers gain the ability to maintain and manipulate contract-specific data across multiple transactions.
 This enables the creation of more dynamic and powerful blockchain applications that can handle complex operations and state transitions efficiently.

+Some potential use cases for stateful precompiled contracts include

+Order Book Decentralized Exchange (DEX) enabling complex functionalities such as order matching and tracking for DEX.
+Near Real-time Application and Internet Of Things  off-load the blockchain by integrating to external data and services

 ## Guideline

 #### Determining the Custom Precompiled Contract Address